Tampa Bay Markets drive millions in local growth

 Guy Cote, owner of Maine-iacs Lobster, says the Fulfill Your Destiny Vendor Grant helps small businesses grow.

-Markets have become natural incubators for brick-and-mortar success.
-Restaurants, bakeries and apparel lines have used the events to build followings before expanding to storefront locations.
+Markets have become incubators for Tampa Bay entrepreneurs.
+Restaurants, bakeries and apparel brands use the events to build followings before opening storefronts.

 “Gulf Coast Sourdough created a sandwich shop after starting with us,” Ferrecchia said.
 “It’s sad when they outgrow us, but it’s amazing to see their success.”